CenterForSpatialResearch/data_mgmt_tutorials/WebScraping.md

 We now understand how our data is organized on our site.

 **Step 2.
 Make sure the links can be collected on the JHB page and the main pages** Now go back to the [JHB site](https://census2011.adrianfrith.com/place/798) Scroll to the list of mainplaces.
-STart clicking on them and see if there is a pattern to the numbers - if jsut the last 2 digits change (a common strategy), then we can just check pages incrementally.
+Start clicking on them and see if there is a pattern to the numbers - if just the last 2 digits change (a common strategy), then we can just check pages incrementally.
 Unfortunately, there is not a pattern here, so we will have to figure something else out.

 Inspect the main place to see how the links are formated:

 ![blank](https://github.com/michellejm/ConflictUrbanism-InfraPolitics/blob/master/img/ws4.png)

-We see it is in the `<td class="namecell">` in an `<a href   >` the href points us to the address extension, /place/798014 if we paste that into the browser after the xxx.COM, we see that it takes us to the page we want.
+We see it is in the `<td class="namecell">` in an `<a href   >` the href points us to the address extension, /place/798014 if we paste that into the browser after the https://census2011.adrianfrith.com/, we see that it takes us to the page we want.
 Perfect!
 We found the addresses.

 Let's double check that it's the same on the main page site by inspecting the element, and it is!

 ![blank](https://github.com/michellejm/ConflictUrbanism-InfraPolitics/blob/master/img/ws5.png)

 **Step 3.
-Make a list of all the features we will look for**
+Make a list of all the features we will look for** There are Gender, Population, and Language tables on each page.

-First, what are we going to do about 'Other'?
-There are two options, we could download each type of data 3 times, but there are a lot of sites to search, so doing that 3 times is not ideal.
-I would rather be able to do it all at once.
-It turns out that 'Other' for both categories is only about 1% of the data.
-If I'm OK with losing 1% of the data (and making a note to myself that I did that), then I will just omit the 'Other' values before adding them to my dictionary.

-Now we need to get the column names/categories.
-We could do this programatically, but we only have to do it once, so copy/paste will work just as well.
-I copied all the headers, put it into Excel, took out what I didn't want, and saved it as a csv in order to get a list of the categories.
-This is not the kind of list that Python can read, though.
-To make it readable, I opened the file with Sublime, put quotes around each word, separated each word by a comma, and saved it.

-The final list looks like this:
+Gender has 2 features: ['Male', 'Female']

-'Male', 'Female', 'Black African', 'Coloured', 'Indian or Asian', 'White', 'Sepedi', 'isiZulu', 'Xitsonga', 'Setswana', 'Sesotho', 'isiXhosa', 'Tshivenda', 'English', 'isiNdebele', 'Sign language', 'Afrikaans', 'SiSwati'
+Population has up to 5: ['Black African', 'Coloured', 'Indian or Asian', 'White', 'Other']

+Language has up to 12: ['Sepedi', 'isiZulu', 'Xitsonga', 'Setswana', 'Sesotho', 'isiXhosa', 'Tshivenda', 'English', 'isiNdebele', 'Sign language', 'Afrikaans', 'SiSwati', 'Not Applicable', 'Other']

-The order of this list does not matter because Python will match the strings rather than the index (location).
+The order of this list does not matter because Python will match the strings rather than the index (position in the list).

 **Open Python**